ChristopherConlin/rsi-prostate-release/README.md

 ## Installation instructions
 ### RSI software
-1. Download latest release from this repo
+1. Download latest **Release** from this repo
+      - Look under "Releases" to the right of this page
-      - Both the rsiapp executable and the source code zip (or tar.gz)
+      - Download both the rsiapp executable and the source code zip (or tar.gz)
 3. Unzip the source code files onto your local filesystem, and place the rsiapp executable in the same directory

 ### MATLAB Runtime: